palaa159/Docs/05-OpenBCI_Streaming_Data_Format.md

 ### 24-Bit Data Values

-For the EEG data values, you will note that we are transferring the data as a 24-bit unsigned integer, which is a bit unusual.
+For the EEG data values, you will note that we are transferring the data as a 24-bit signed integer, which is a bit unusual.
 We are using this number format because it is the native format used by the ADS1299 EEG chip that is at the core of the OpenBCI board.
-To convert this unusual number format into a more standard 32-bit signed integer, you can steal some ideas from the example Processing (aka, Java) code below:
+To convert this unusual number format into a more standard 32-bit signed integer, you can steal some ideas from the example Processing (aka, Java) code:

     int interpret24bitAsInt32(byte[] byteArray) {
      int newInt = (